starsjf/Tap2pair/Readme.md

     The mode ('-m') should be 'fast' or 'slow' or 'near'.
 The 'fast' mode, will connect the adverting mouse with high tapping frequency.
 The 'low' mode, will connect the adverting mouse with low tapping frequency.
 The 'near' mode, will connect the adverting mouse with tapping and the RSSI of the signal is above a threshold.

-    We detect the tapping frequency by finding the peack of the FFT of the RSSI signal.
+    We detect the tapping frequency by finding the peak of the FFT of the RSSI signal.
 When the peak FFT is in the target frequency area and the amplitude of the peak is above a target threshold.

+- Mouse controling.

+    The mouse should be switched into adverting mode with long press.
+Then by typing the mouse with different patterns to achieve adverting device actived association to the target laptop.

 ## Configuration Settings

-The wireless mouse used in this demo is:
+The laptop and wireless mouse used in this demo is:

-- Microsoft Designer
+- Mouse : Microsoft Designer
+- Laptop : DELL Precision 5520 / Thinkpad X1 carbon

 This needs the python site packages blew:

 - python 3.6
 - numpy
 - sicpy